 How to wash rayon

-Caring for rayon can be tricky – only certain types of rayon can be washed at home, and some will need to be dry-cleaned, so always check the label.
+Caring for rayon can be tricky – only certain types of rayon can be washed at home, and some will need to be dry-cleaned, so always check the laundry care label.
 If you can wash your rayon garments, it’s best to hand wash them in lukewarm water with a gentle detergent.

 That’s it: everything you need to know about washing synthetic fabrics.
 They’re usually easy to care for, just as long as you remember to stick to warm rather than hot temperatures and always follow the instructions on the label.
 Remember to ask a professional if you’re ever unsure!